eikopf/seven-more-languages-in-seven-weeks/README.md

 Having now finished this section up to (but not including) the tasks, I find it much more believable that someone could use Factor for "real" programming.
 Still, I don't think I'll be switching anytime soon: I'm far too indoctrinated into the applicative model.

 Slight (huge) gripe: this language has terrible errors, and there's *literally* nothing online that I can reference other than the solid blank wall of the official documentation.

+### Day 3
+I'm done with Factor!

+After stepping away from an absolutely *aggravating* problem, having a snack, and reading through the rest of day 3, I feel that I totally respect Factor: it's an impressively robust project that can do basically anything.

+Still, I'm not going to be using it in a real project anytime soon.
+It's like trying to write withyour non-dominant hand: a brilliant exercise, but only because it makes you appreciate what you normally do.